discostubee/gamestool/README.txt

 sudo ./bjam link=static

+For windows, you can build the gtest lib using the visual studio project located in the 'msvc' directory of gtest.

 --- Link external includes in Eclipse
 For eclipse you'll need to point your IDE to the spot you unzipped the